andrew/ultimate-awesome/README.md

 - [awesome-tesla-model-3](https://github.com/dsposito/awesome-tesla-model-3) - A helpful reference list for Model 3 owners.
 - [awesome-computational-intelligence-in-sports](https://github.com/firefly-cpp/awesome-computational-intelligence-in-sports) - A collection of literature on the use of computational intelligence methods in sports.
 - [awesome-fluents](https://github.com/fluents/awesome-fluents) - A collection of awesome fluent interfaces / chainable apis.
-- [awesome-telegram](https://github.com/flutegram/awesome-telegram) - An awesome list that curates the best Telegram libraries, tools, tutorials, articles, bot and more. .
 - [awesome](https://github.com/forgeutah/awesome) - Awesome Technologies.
 - [awesome-metaframeworks](https://github.com/fyodorio/awesome-metaframeworks) - A curated list of awesome resources related to software development with metaframeworks.
 - [awesome-galaxy](https://github.com/galaxyproject/awesome-galaxy) - Awesome resources related to Galaxy project.